Thomas Foulis: Craftsman

 Foulis was made a master of the Edinburgh Incorporation of Goldsmiths and a burgess on 18 June 1581 after submitting an essay of silverwork.
 His master had been Michael Gilbert.
 A son David followed him into the craft.

 In February 1581/2 he made new dies for minting coins, following the designs of Lord Seton's painter.
-Working for the royal mint brought Foulis privileges and exemptions from taxes which brought resentment in Edinburgh, and the town's authorities refused to 'book' one of his apprentices in February 1591.
+He was appointed "sinker of irons" at the mint in January 1584, as the successor of James Gray.

 In March 1588 Foulis complained to the Privy Council about James Acheson, a son of John Acheson in Edinburgh's Canongate, who had a licence to make counters or jetons.
 Acheson's activities interfered with Foulis' monopoly as "sinker" or die maker.
 The Council declared that Acheson's making of latten (pewter) counters was not prejudicial to Foulis' rights.

 In 1590 he made a silver-gilt and engraved basin and ewer for Queen Elizabeth's christening gift to Elizabeth Stewart, the daughter of Francis Stewart, 5th Earl of Bothwell and Margaret Douglas, and he advanced the English ambassador Robert Bowes £20 sterling to reward the servants and musicians at the baptism, which was held in Edinburgh.

 In April 1593 the English ambassador Lord Burgh and the resident diplomat Robert Bowes borrowed £300 sterling from Robert Jousie, Thomas Foulis, and John Porterfield in order to reward potential supporters of English policy.